yudongjian/Nutrition/README.md

-# Spatial-Aware Multi-Modal Information Fusion for Food Nutrition Estimation

-🎉 This work was accepted in ACM TOMM 2025!
+# 🎉 This work was accepted in ACM TOMM 2025!

 ---